> Creating ISO images

 installed in the live image.
 The second is those packages shipped in the

-directory on the ISO, so that users can install extra
+pkgs directory on the ISO, so that users can add extra overlays

 The starting list of installed packages is the core-tribblix